 }

-}I also keep a plugin-to-task mapping in my agents.md rules so Claude reaches for the right tool:
+}I keep a plugin-to-task mapping in rules/agents.md so Claude reaches for the right tool without being asked:

 | Task | Plugin |